Esther2524/StudySphere/README.md

       * **Read**: The app reads from the Groups collection to display available study groups for users to join, to show the user's study time alongside other group members, and to allow users to see the details of groups they have joined or are exploring.
       * **Update**: Joining a study group would add a user's details to the groupMembers array of a specific group document.
 Leaving a group would involve updating the groupMembers field to remove the user.
       * **Delete**: When the owner of a group decides to leave the group, the entire group document is deleted from the Groups collection.
 If a member (not the group owner) leaves the group, then their useId will be deleted from the group document's groupMembers field.

+### Iteration 2 (April 11, 2024)
+* Summary of Iteration 2
+  1. Interactive Map and Multiple Locations Display
+  2. External APIs for Random Quotes and Pictures
+  3. Firebase Rules for Authentication
+  4. Camera Usage to Obtain Background Pictures

 ### Iteration 1 (March 28, 2024)
 * Summary of Iteration 1